UniDive/OpenReview_UniDive/README.md

-# Structure of the MTST datasets:
+# Structure of the folders:
 ```
 📂 multilingual-tst-datasets/
     📂  2023-1st_general_meeting/